RitikaM-08/MySQL-Project-3/README.md

 2)  List users who have made comments on posts made by users they are following.

-3) Find posts that have more likes than the average number of likes for all posts.
+3) Find users who have not received any likes on their posts.

 4) Find users who have not liked any post.